-I’ve been thinking a lot about creative briefs recently – I deliver Creative Brief Writing training for agency account handlers and/or junior planners and I’m also currently prepping a brief writing workshop that I’ll be delivering to some students soon.
+I’ve been thinking a lot about creative briefs recently – I deliver Creative Brief Writing training for agency account handlers and/or junior planners and I’m also currently prepping a brief writing workshop that I’ll be delivering to some undergraduate students soon.

 It turns out that I have pretty strong feelings about briefs and briefing:

 1. The brief is just a piece of paper, it’s the briefing that brings it to life.
 Phil Adams wrote a great piece on The Drum last month about ‘passing the baton’ and I’ve always tried to take the time not only to brief my briefs in face-to-face, but to actually prepare properly for the briefing itself – to dig out any potentially useful background info and/or the client’s previous creative for reference, to swot up on all the facts and figures I could possibly need, to book a meeting room and to remember to bring biscuits.

 2. In terms of ‘passing the baton’, the article linked above notes that communication long before the baton exchange is vital.
 It isn’t always possible when freelancing, but I much prefer to talk to the creatives involved about where I’m heading before I actually sit down to write a big brief.
 Not only does it avoid the briefing being tainted by a creative’s instinctive negative reaction to a direction they really weren’t expecting (been there, they took 3 days to come round), but their minds will inevitably be busy turning things over long before the A4 lands on their desk.
 More time in creative’s brain = better work.
 In a perfect world, it’s this ongoing, respectful dialogue between brief writer, creative and the wider team and some serious thinking time on both sides that results in good work.
 The best briefs I’ve written evolved collaboratively on war room walls over the course of a few days.